 - An option for patients who have potential ethical issues with embryo freezing.

-As technology has emerged, laboratory findings have linked these recent improved egg survival, fertilization and pregnancy rates to the quality of the egg used as well as modification in cryoperservation and egg freezing fertility techniques.
-Most leading clinics offering egg freezing in San Diego, La Jolla IVF included, have moved from the traditional slow-freezing techniques to a Vitrification process due to its superior pregnancy rates and use the fertilization technique of Intracytoplasmic Sperm Injection (a single sperm is passed through the zona pellucida) to overcome the issue of the hardening of the eggs zona pellucida post thaw.
+As technology has emerged, laboratory findings have linked these recent improved egg survival, fertilization and pregnancy rates to the quality of the egg used as well as modification in cryopreservation and egg freezing fertility techniques.
+Most leading clinics offering egg freezing, La Jolla IVF included, have moved from the traditional slow-freezing techniques to a Vitrification process due to its superior pregnancy rates and use the fertilization technique of Intracytoplasmic Sperm Injection (a single sperm is passed through the zona pellucida) to overcome the issue of the hardening of the eggs zona pellucida post thaw.